LDZuckerman/DKISTSegmentation/README.md

 segmented_data = segment(file_id, data, skimage_method, resolution, plot_intermed, out_dir)
 ```
 where
-* `file_id` is a string which identifies the input file for bookkeping purposes
+* `file_id` is a string which identifies the input file for bookeeping purposes
 * `data` is a SunPy map containing an optical image of the solar photosphere
 * `skimage_method` is the base sci-kit image (skimage) segmentation technique
    to use (see note on thresholds below)